EmbersArc/Epigraph/README.md

 ### Documentation

-While the example below is likely enough to get you started, the full documentation can be found [here](https://embersarc.github.io/Epigraph/).
+While the example below is likely enough to get you started, more explanation is provided below.
+The full reference can be found [here](https://embersarc.github.io/Epigraph/).

 ### Example